blakeembrey/writing/contents/articles/introduction-to-browserify/index.md

 > require('modules') in the browser.

 [Browserify](https://github.com/substack/node-browserify) is a development tool that allows us to write node.js-style modules that compile for use in the browser.
-Just like node, we write our modules in seperate files, exporting external methods and properties using the `module.exports` and `exports` variables.
+Just like node, we write our modules in separate files, exporting external methods and properties using the `module.exports` and `exports` variables.
 We can even require other modules using the `require` function, and if we omit the relative path it'll resolve to the module in the `node_modules` directory.

 ## Getting Started